-This month, we shine a spotlight on The Town of Kiawah Island!
+This month, we shine a spotlight on The Sister of Charity Foundation of South Carolina!

-Thank you to Mayor Weaver and the residents of Kiawah Island for their commitment to supporting the needs of our uninsured community members and neighbors!
+Thank you to The Sisters of Charity Foundation of South Carolina for their commitment to supporting the needs of our uninsured community members and neighbors!

 You can find all of our previous Donor Spotlight features here.